tim-mit/cache/README.md

 #cache

-A generic cache client interface for [Go](http://golang.org).
+A generic cache client interface for [Golang](http://golang.org).

 ##Introduction

-[cache](https://github.com/tim-mit/cache) is an attempt to create and build a unified API to many different cache providers.
-Application code can use this library to insulate itself from being tied to one cache implementation.
+[cache](https://github.com/tim-mit/cache) is an attempt to create and build a unified Golang API to many different cache providers.
+Golang application code can use this library to insulate itself from being tied to one cache implementation.

 A modular provider system (a la the core [database/sql](http://golang.org/pkg/database/sql/) package) is used so any backing store that offers cache semantics can be utilised.